jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Yeah, I've got the same problem.
 You ready for your question, Michael?

-Q: I've been, like, since I've been doing this, I've experienced [unintelligible] I was reading a book...
+Q: I've been, like, since I've been doing this, I've experienced some pretty interesting detox, that are pretty intense sometimes, I was reading the book yesterday...

 A: Which one?